Introduction: The Critical Importance of High-Frequency Design

 Signal Integrity and Transmission Line Theory

-At high frequencies, PCB traces behave as transmission lines with characteristic impedance, propagation delay, and loss parameters.
-Signal integrity encompasses managing reflections, crosstalk, and signal distortion.
 The time-domain reflectometry (TDR) approach helps analyze impedance discontinuities and their impact on signal quality.
 Differential signaling offers superior noise immunity and reduced EMI compared to single-ended signals.
 Proper termination strategies, including series, parallel, and AC termination, are crucial for maintaining signal integrity.
-Eye diagrams and jitter analysis become essential tools for evaluating digital signal quality in high-speed applications.

 Minimizing Parasitic Effects